sandeepsethu/WebMarket-YOLO-v2/README.md

 After this, the dataset was split into train, test and validation split.
 This was done using the script at: https://github.com/sandeepsethu/WebMarket-YOLO-v2/blob/main/create_train%2Ctest%2Cval_split.ipynb

-The dataset obtained after this with the whole directory was uploaded to github.
+The dataset obtained after this with the whole directory was uploaded to github @ https://github.com/sandeepsethu/WebMarket-YOLO-v2/tree/main/dataset

 The https://github.com/sandeepsethu/WebMarket-YOLO-v2/blob/main/yolov3x.yaml and https://github.com/sandeepsethu/WebMarket-YOLO-v2/blob/main/webmarket.yaml are the configuration files for the model which were modified for just one class and uploaded to google drive as well.